Pastoral works. Priests, books and compilative practices in the Carolingian period

 Download a pdf-version here.

-Priests are the main subject of this dissertation; clergymen that served communities of laypeople via local churches where they provided them with pastoral care.
+Priests are the main subject of this dissertation; clergymen who served communities of laypeople via local churches where they provided them with pastoral care.
 By examining the books they used for this purpose, we can get a glimpse of what early medieval Christianity and life in a rural context looked like.
 The dissertation’s main question is how these books can be instrumentalized and what kind of knowledge this yields.
 The question is answered via the study of how these books and their contents were put together.

 Priests’ books emerged against the background of increased concern for local priests under the rule of the Carolingians (751-987).
 These Frankish rulers established an empire spanning a large part of Europe that was first and foremost a Christian empire, where a king (later emperor) ruled over various groups of pious subjects that together formed the populus christianus.
 Still, the Carolingian elite, too, was aware that this was an ideal and that many things had to change before this could become a reality.
 The people in the empire had to be instructed on the basics of the Christian faith and corrected where necessary, so that they lived according to God’s will, thereby averting disasters, and securing prosperity for the empire as a whole.
 Priests played an important role in their plans, as they were the clerical ‘boots on the ground’ by whom virtually every inhabitant of the empire could be reached.
 From the late eighth century onwards, priests received more and more attention, which meant that the emperor and the bishops, drew up various documents with directions of how to perform the duties of their office in a proper way.